 This law, of course, will not go unchallenged, and will end up before the Supreme Court; a Supreme Court that has rigged by Mitch’s manipulation.
 Thus it is also time to re-balance the courts.
 We can do this by adding three more seats or by impeaching every justice who lied during confirmation hearings.
 And yes, there’s a problem with impeaching anyone because of partisanship in the Senate, but that too can be handled by indicting every senator who incited the rebellion or aided and abetted Trump’s crimes.

-I know of no legal scholar who things a sitting senator cannot be perp-walked.
+I know of no legal scholar who thinks a sitting senator cannot be perp-walked.